SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 **NOTE THAT**, someone may test my program by different order such as: p1 & ; p3 & ; p2 &
-But your program output should be the same.
+But my program output should be the same.

 NOTE THAT,